Neural models

 The query encoder (optional, if not defined uses the query_encoder)

-XPM Configxpmir.neural.dual.CosineDense(*, checkpoint, encoder, query_encoder)[source]
+XPM Configxpmir.neural.dual.CosineDense(*, doc, bibtex, encoder, query_encoder)[source]

 Dual model based on cosine similarity.